whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** encode/decode ***
+  - [] Figure out how to handle pasting text on iOS.
+    - [] "Copy" should work internally, so that paste also works internally?
+    - [] Or "paste" opens a full view on iOS that has you tap and hold.
+      - [] Or the button has a cooldown...! 🌈
   - [🟡] Fix word wrap on response issue.
+    - [] Test with a motd or default response?
   + Done
   - [x] Add a shortcut to paste on mobile.
   - [x] design the text + url that gets copied and sent